1mrln/Spike-dog/README.md

 ![code2](greeting_block.jpg)

 ### The Stranger block
-We also want to define what happens when our Spike dog recognizes a stranger.
-Again we use a *define brick* and stop the other blocks (yellow brick).
-Just as before, we start by stopping the movement and wait (blue and yellow bricks).
-Again, we use a *repeat brick*, but now we use a *sound brick* to start the barking sound and a *light brick* to write "STOP!" at the display.
+You also want to define what happens when your Spike dog recognizes a stranger.
+Again you should use a *define brick* and stop the other blocks (yellow brick).
+Just as before, you start by stopping the movement and wait (blue and yellow bricks).
+Again,you use a *repeat brick*, but now you use a *sound brick* to start the barking sound and a *light brick* to write "STOP!" at the display.

 **Watch out: Click on the sound brick to choose differnt sounds.**